-Speed cushions in Europe vs America
+Speed cushions in Europe vs North America

-In the meantime, there are other variations of traffic humps and speed cushions to consider.
+If speed cushions don't suit local needs, there are other variations of traffic humps and speed cushions to consider.

 Offset speed humps